MOxUnit/MOcov/README.md

 ### Compatibility notes
 - Because GNU Octave 3.8 and 4.0 do not support `classdef` syntax, 'old-style' object-oriented syntax is used for the class definitions.

-### Limitations
-Currently MOxUnit does not support:
-- Documentation tests (these would require `evalc`, which is not available on `GNU Octave` as of January 2014).
-- Support for setup and teardown functions in `TestCase` classes.

 ### Contact